DoctorKhan/The-Human-Experiment-Book/output/final/Old_Book.md

 ### Chapter 19: The Dawn of the Age of Kings

-*The Age of Heroes was over.
+*The Age of legends was over.
 The great deluge had washed away the old world, and with it, the visible presence of the gods.
 A vacuum of power remained, but the **Reges'** operating system—their ideology of conquest and control—was left fully installed in the minds of their most devoted human followers.
 This was not an end, but a handover.*

 *Thus began the **Age of Kings**.*